 6. #unschool – Hop on the “unschool” bus where children get unschooling through homeschooling.
 Here you can connect and learn with other unschoolers and posts from the unschooling twitter account.
 See also #unschoolers.

-7. #highschool – Find general high-school-level information using this hashtag.
+7. #highschool – Find general high school-level information using this hashtag.
 For more specific information related to homeschooling, use #homeschoolinghighschool.

 8. #homeschoolteen – Parents and teens alike can use this hashtag to discuss anything about homeschooling as it relates to the teen ages.
 You can also use #homeschoolgrad or #homeschoolgraduate if you’ve graduated from your homeschool.

 10. #onlinelearning – Follow trends, learning resources, and more.
 See also #elearning and #onlineed to check out trends in online learning technology.
 Or #MOOC (Massive Open Online Courses) for free online courses offered by the top universities and colleges in a wide range of subjects.

 There are many other sub-groups in homeschooling.
 Depending on your need or your child’s needs, you can make your search more specific.